paulbrianross/cyclistic/README.md

 I identified problem data in the following categories:

-* Duplicate ride_ids - There were a small number (209) of ride_ids that appeared in both the 202011 and 202012 files.
+* Duplicate ride_ids - A small number (209) of ride_ids appeared in both the 202011 and 202012 files.
 * Rides with negative duration - indicate an error with data collection.
-* Rides lasting less than 60s - can be excluded per [this link](https://www.divvybikes.com/system-data) (because they are potentially false starts or users trying to re-dock a bike).
+* Rides lasting less than 60s - can be excluded per [this link](https://www.divvybikes.com/system-data).
-* Rides lasting more than 24h - can be excluded per [this link](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long-) (because bikes not returned with 24 hours are considered lost or stolen).
+* Rides lasting more than 24h - can be excluded per [this link](https://help.divvybikes.com/hc/en-us/articles/360033484791-What-if-I-keep-a-bike-out-too-long-).
-* Rides to or from TEST stations - can be excluding per [this link](https://www.divvybikes.com/system-data) (because they were staff trips to service and inspect the system).
+* Rides to or from TEST stations - can be excluding per [this link](https://www.divvybikes.com/system-data).
 * Rides to or from NULL stations - indicate an error with data collection.

 In 3.2 below, we filter out rides with durations outside of 60s-24h, and those rides to or from TEST or NULL stations, thereby: